byteful/9anime-downloader/README.md

 # 9anime Downloader
 This app lets you download all the episodes of an anime off of 9anime. <br>
+> [!IMPORTANT]
-<h3 color="red">This app has not been designed to be user friendly!
-I created this for a friend and managed all the inputs through the code.</h3>
+> ### This app has not been designed to be user friendly!
+I created this for a friend and managed all the inputs through the code.

 You will need technical knowledge with Node.js, JavaScript, and NPM to use this app.